godotengine/godot-docs/tutorials/3d/procedural_geometry/index.rst

 is rebuilt every frame.
 It is most useful for quickly adding simple geometry to debug visually (e.g. by drawing lines to visualize physics raycasts etc.).

-For more information about ImmediateGeometry, please see the `SurfaceTool and ImmediateGeometry tutorial` (coming soon).
+For more information about ImmediateGeometry, please see the :ref:`ImmediateGeometry tutorial <doc_immediategeometry>`.